BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 }
 ```

-We're not going to continuously show how all Bitcoin Scripts are abstracted into P2SH transactions, but will instead offer these shorthands: when we describe a script, it will be a `redeemScript`, which would normally be serialized and hashed in a locking script and serialized in the unlocking script; and when we show an unlocking procedure, it will be the second round of validation, following the confirmation of the locking script hash.
+We're not going to continuously show how all Bitcoin Scripts are encoded into P2SH transactions, but will instead offer these shorthands: when we describe a script, it will be a `redeemScript`, which would normally be serialized and hashed in a locking script and serialized in the unlocking script; when we show an unlocking procedure, it will be the second round of validation, following the confirmation of the locking script hash.

 ## Spend a CLTV UTXO